Saving money on hot water

 - Run the dishwasher when it is fully loaded - and on an ‘eco' wash setting if available.

 Switching off your hot water while away on holiday

 Switching off your hot water cylinder while away on holiday can save you up to $8.00, if you are away for more than a fortnight.

 If you choose to switch off your hot water cylinder, when you return home and switch it back on, wait at least half a day before using hot water - the water needs to get hot enough to kill any legionella bacteria first.

 If your shower fills a 10 litre bucket in less than a minute, it's wasting water.
 Replacing your shower head for one with a more efficient flow rate of 9 litres a minute or less will cut your hot water use significantly.
 Or, you can install an inexpensive shower flow restrictor.
 Even reducing the flow rate by 1 litre per minute could save a household of three around $80 per year.

-You can compare the efficiency of new showerheads by reading the water efficiency labels in the shops.
+You can compare the efficiency of new showerheads by reading the water efficiency labels in the shops - talk to a plumber about installing one.

 Ease your tap flow